 A total of 24 credits are required for completion of the Certificate.
 In addition to the 13 credits described above, you have two options:

-- complete an internship, plus three elective credits for a total of 9 credits
+- complete an internship, plus elective credits for a total of 11 credits

-- take nine credits of nonprofit-related elective courses
+- take 11 or more credits of nonprofit-related elective courses

 Students who have no significant work experience in the nonprofit sector are strongly encouraged to complete an internship by enrolling in three or more credits of PPPM 604 (Internship).